dsm-ai-agents/ai-agent-accelerator/LIVE FLOW CIRCLE/20260906_Stock_Analyst_Agent/v1_starter/README.md

 Agents:
 - `agent_1_framework.md` — read the stock file and create the analysis framework, required columns, parameters, scoring tables, and decision structure.
 - `agent_2_technical.md` — research 3–5 technical parameters for every stock and return actual values, scores out of 10, and sources.
+This should be an Excel file.
 - `agent_3_fundamental.md` — research 3–5 fundamental parameters for every stock and return actual values, scores out of 10, and sources.
 - `agent_4_sentiment.md` — research key sentiment/news parameters for every stock and return actual values, scores out of 10, and sources.
 - `agent_5_decision.md` — combine all agent outputs, calculate overall scores, apply the decision rules, and update the final Excel output.